Priyanka Chopra Flaunts Plunging Cleavage In Revealing Instagram Dress, Fans Suggest Pregnant

-A married woman she may be, but Priyanka Chopra-Jonas isn’t above teasing her male fans.
-On March 27, 2019 the actress updated her Instagram in a sleeveless red dress that leaves little to the imagination.
+A married woman she may be, but Priyanka Chopra Jonas isn’t above teasing her fans.
+On March 27, 2019, the actress updated her Instagram feed, appearing in a sleeveless red dress that leaves little to the imagination.

 With her hand held up to her face and her “Daddy’s lil girl” arm tattoo clearly visible, the eye is nonetheless drawn to Chopra’s plunging neckline.
 Cleavage galore isn’t the standard for this classy A-Lister, but showing a little flesh never hurts.